freebyTech/Common/README.md

 # Common
-Common Libraries for trackItsValue Software Libraries written in .NET Core
+Common Libraries for trackItsValue Software written in .NET Core 2.
+Because it is written in .NET Core 2, these libaries can be run on Windows, Linux, or a Mac.

 Developer Information
 ---------------------